 In the medical device industry, proper requirements documentation is crucial in the early stages of development.
 A requirements document outlines the purpose, features, functionality, and behavior of a medical device.
 This document provides the guidelines for the development and manufacturing process of medical devices.
 As the development process begins and features of a medical device change, the requirements documentation should be adequately updated to provide the FDA with the clear functionality of the device.
 A well-written and consistently updated requirements document can help in the FDA approval process as a company is required to show to the FDA that their medical device is safe, effective, and operates as specified.

 A thorough requirements document allows for all teams in the development process, from engineers to project management to marketing, to be on the same page and understand their roles.
 Apart from being comprehensive, this documentation must also be incredibly specific as to the functions, features, and uses of the device.
-Specificity helps the design and development teams know what the device is intended for and thus how to create it and it helps the FDA verify that the medical device has been created as intended.
+The FDA verifies that the medical device has proper requirements.
+Also, specificity in design and development teams for the device supports the process.
 A simple way to speed up the FDA approval process is to make sure that your company has the appropriate requirements documentation early on as this documentation takes into account what the FDA is looking for.

-Given that this documentation will be used by a variety of different teams in the development process it is important that the requirements documentation is written in a language that is accessible to all.
-For instance, usage of too much medical and technical jargon may be understood by the engineers but it would be difficult for other development teams to decipher the language.
-For this reason, it is crucial to have the right type of writer or writers to produce this document.
+With that said, a variety of different teams in the development process use documentation.
+The requirements document written in simpler terms is easier to understand for all.
+For instance, it’s difficult to understand medical and technical jargon if no one uses that language in their form of speech.
+So, other development teams need to be provided with language that’s easy to understand for everyone.
+For this reason, it is crucial to have the right type of writer or technical writer to produce this document.
 Technical writers have the experience and the ability to make this kind of documentation easily understandable by all involved in the development process.

 Types of Medical Devices

 The FDA classifies medical devices into three different categories: Class I, II, and III.
 Class I are the low-risk medical devices including surgical masks, bandages, and non-electric wheelchairs.
-Most medical devices are classified as Class II, which are moderate-risk medical devices that include syringes, blood pressure cuffs, and catheters.
+However, most medical devices are classified as Class II, which are moderate-risk medical devices.
+That includes syringes, blood pressure cuffs, and catheters.
 Class III medical devices present the highest risk to patients and include implantable pacemakers, defibrillators, and cochlear implants.
-Evidently, the FDA approval process timeline varies in length depending on the type of medical device, with a much longer approval process for Class II and III devices.
-With the appropriate requirements documentation, your company can cut down on the approval timeline as it helps prepare for the submission process.
+The FDA approval process timeline varies in length depending on the type of medical device.
+Also, this is a much longer approval process for Class II and III devices.
+With the appropriate requirements documentation, your company can cut down on the approval timeline to prepare for the submission process.
 This documentation serves as a sort of checklist that will help your company have a successful submission.

 Features of Medical Device Requirements Documentation

 Although there isn’t a standardized format for a requirements document, they all need to outline a medical device’s function, behavior, and performance.
-Additionally, the requirements outlined must be able to be tested to prove whether they are correct or whether they need to be updated.
-For instance, the user-friendly quality of a medical device might be thought of and documented in one way but if it changes then this can be updated simply in the documentation to keep track of the device’s functionality.
-Among the sections that should be included in requirements documentation is:
+Additionally, the requirements test the accuracy and correctness.
+For instance, a medical device’s user-friendly quality interprets in many ways.
+Then, if one-way changes to updated documentation, it keeps track of the device’s functionality.
+So, the sections to include in the requirements documentation are: